-PORTLAND, Ore. – Three members of a San Francisco family missing for more than a week were found alive Monday along a snowy, treacherous roadway in southwestern Oregon, police said.
+GRANTS PASS, Ore. – Three members of a San Francisco family missing for more than a week were found alive Monday in a remote area or southern Oregon, police said.
 A search continued for the father.

 Rescuers continued to look for Kati Kim's husband, 35-year-old James Kim.
-He left on foot two days ago to seek help, police said.
-Helicopters with thermal imaging technology were added to the search Monday night, and searchers were following the father's footprints over a ridge and down into a drainage.
+He had left on foot two days ago on a rural road headed south to seek help, police said.

 Additional search crews were being added to look for James Kim.
 Oregon State Police Lt.
 Doug Ladd said there is "a very reasonable chance" that he is still alive and that the family said he had some outdoor experience.